-3.2.
-The Educational Visits Coordinator (EVC) will:
+1.6 The Educational Visits Coordinator (EVC) will:

-- Support the Head in ensuring that all trips follow regulations and guidelines, together with the School's relevant policies and procedures and that appropriate safety measures are in place. - Approve trips, working with other members of the Executive in order to check for any potential calendar clashes against the School ISAMS and MSP calendar. - Ensure trips have appropriate support ratios and adequate cover for health and safety, First Aid, medication and behavioural management to safeguard all party members. - Organise emergency arrangements and ensure that there are two emergency contacts for all residential trips and other trips outside regular school hours. - Make sure Trip Leaders complete a trip evaluation form.
+- Support the Head in ensuring that all trips follow regulations and guidelines, together with the school's relevant policies and procedures and that appropriate safety measures are in place. - Approve trips, checking for any potential calendar clashes against the school ISAMS calendar. - Ensure trips have appropriate support ratios and adequate cover for health and safety, First Aid, medication and behavioural management to safeguard all party members. - Organise emergency arrangements and ensure that there are two emergency contacts for all residential trips and other trips outside regular school hours. - Make sure Trip Leaders complete a trip evaluation form.
 This form should include their overall evaluations, reports of any accidents, incidents and near misses, behavioural issues, improvements or changes the Trip Leader could or should make, highlights of the trip and whether they would recommend running this trip again. - Lead INSET sessions to staff which are relevant to trips. - Keep staff up to date on training opportunities that will help them lead or be part of a future trip, e.g. RLSS, advance leadership awards, water safety courses, etc. - Ensure they stay up to date with the relevant training from the Royal Geographical Society (RGS) and the Outdoor Education Advisers' Panel (OEAP), as appropriate.

-3.3.
-The Educational Visits Administrator (EVA) will:
+1.7 The Educational Visits Administrator (EVA) will:

-- Work closely with the EVC and the Trip Leaders in order to provide them with support and guidance and to advise them, as appropriate, so as to ensure that trips pass smoothly through the authorisation process and that the correct 'paperwork' is completed and submitted, to include budgetary information, transport and accommodation information and all other relevant logistical / itinerary information and risk assessments. - Liaise with parents and the Finance Office regarding sign-up and billing of trips, and with outside agencies (e.g. travel operators etc) with regard to travel and accommodation bookings (as appropriate). - Ensure all necessary parental consents have been received prior to a student participating in a trip. - Issue (and collect back) trip phones to staff as appropriate. - Support the EVC in ensuring a suitable overall pattern of trips is offered to students and communicated to parents. - Review and optimise the trips authorisation process on an ongoing basis. - Support the EVC in leading INSET for staff with regards to trips. - Support trips, by attendance as a member of staff, as necessary.
+- Work closely with the EVC and the Trip Leaders in order to provide them with support and guidance and to advise them, as appropriate, so as to ensure that trips pass smoothly through the authorisation process and that the correct 'paperwork' is completed and submitted, to include budgetary information, transport and accommodation information and all other relevant logistical / itinerary information and risk assessments. - Liaise with parents and the Finance Office regarding sign-up and billing of trips, and with outside agencies (e.g. travel operators etc) with regard to travel and accommodation bookings (as appropriate).

+- Issue (and collect back) trip phones to staff as appropriate. - Support the EVC in ensuring a suitable overall pattern of trips is offered to students and communicated to parents. - Reviewing and optimising the trips authorisation process on an ongoing basis. - Support the EVC in leading INSET for staff with regards to trips. - Support trips, by attendance as a member of staff, as necessary.